MatthewDolder/capstone/README.md

 ### /data_sample/
 Two months worth of raw data in csv format.
 Jan-Feb 2020.
 The full dataset is 30 years and too much to upload to Github.
 The full dataset can be downloaded from the sources listed below.
+See comment `#un-comment this line in test mode` in /wrangle/survey_Wrangle.Rmd

 #### /data_sample/mrip
 MRIP catch survey data.
 Courtesy: NOAA Fisheries.
 (NOAA 2021)